yeumkyuseok/yeumkyuseok.github.io/_posts/2021-3-10-first-post.md

 Welcome to my blog!

-I feel extremely lucky and blessed that you visited to my blog.
+I feel extremely lucky and blessed that you have visited to my blog.

-I am a person with so many thoughts yet they are not expressed physically, I am looking forward that this blog will be an opportunity to share my thoughts and inspirations to another.
+I am a person with many thoughts yet they are not expressed physically, I look forward on this blog that it will be an opportunity to share my thoughts and inspirations to another.

 ```